dragon7-fc/misc/algorithm/LeetCode/[Medium] 1038. Binary Search Tree to Greater Sum Tree.md

 * The given tree is a binary search tree.
 * Note: This question is the same as 538: https://leetcode.com/problems/convert-bst-to-greater-tree/

+**Note:** This question is the same as 538: [https://leetcode.com/problems/convert-bst-to-greater-tree/](https://leetcode.com/problems/convert-bst-to-greater-tree/)

 # Submissions
 ---
 **Solution 1: (Binary Search Tree, Recursive)**